AlexTMIT/mandatory-activities-group-disgo/mandatory-assignment-3/README.md

 # ChittyChat
 Welcome to DisGo's ChittyChat Program!
-This README-file is here to provide you help with running the program, both as a server and as a client.
+This README-file is here to provide you help when running the program, both as a server and as a client.
 Please follow the guide step by step to run it smoothly.

 ## Guide to run the server